An individual’s personality is what makes them appealing or unappealing and forms the perceptions of others about them.

 Competent brands are primarily trustworthy, dependable, and effective.
 These brands are judged based on the product or service’s performance and how the organization conducts its affairs in society and the business environment.

 This kind of brand uses colors that depict strength and evoke trust.
 Blue and white are predominant colors for such brands.
 The choice of their brand ambassador is usually an individual with an excellent reputation.

 Consumers see sophisticated brands as classy, glamorous, and distinctly appealing.
 Such brands are primarily in luxury industries and are usually patronized by high-net-worth buyers.

 Forms of sophisticated branding can be found across various industries, from medical equipment, accessories, food, and dining.
 It is also popular amongst female-targeted brands.

 Such brands use delicate fonts, simple designs, and light colors that depict luxurious environments to express sophistication.
 Their ads and brand message often portray a powerful status symbol.
 Most importantly, their products are not found everywhere, only selected high-end stores are allowed to carry their products.
 Moreover, in their ads, the models frequently portray status and power

 For example, the Apple brand is perceived as rugged and sophisticated.
-The female lingerie brand Victoria's Secret portrays excitement and sophistication.
-Famous fashion brand Levi represents ruggedness and sincerity.
+The female lingerie brand Victoria’s Secret portrays excitement and sophistication.
+The famous fashion brand Levi represents ruggedness and sincerity.

 According to Forbes, consistent brand messaging, across all platforms, increases revenue by 23 percent.
 Building a brand personality is essential for any business, as it helps to create a consistent brand message that would come to be known as your brand voice.